temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 Workflows are where you configure and organize the execution of Activities.
 You define a Workflow by writing a *Workflow Definition* using one of the Temporal SDKs.
 Review the [Develop Workflows](https://docs.temporal.io/develop/typescript/core-application#develop-workflows) section of the Temporal documentation for more about Workflows in TypeScript.

 Open the file `src/workflows.src` and remove the code in the file since you'll add your own.
-Then add the following code to import the Activities and configure how the Workflow should handle failures:
+Then add the following code to import the Activities and configure how the Workflow should handle failures with a [Retry Policy](https://docs.temporal.io/encyclopedia/retry-policies).

 ```typescript
 import * as workflow from '@temporalio/workflow';